Ian is an OWL Councillor for Bickerstaffe Ward.

 Ian has been a resident in Four Lane Ends, Bickerstaffe for over 50 years, where he lives today with his wife, Jill.
 He was educated at Bickerstaffe Primary School and then Ormskirk Grammar School.
 He has served as a Bickerstaffe parish councillor in the recent past.
 Ian is now semi-retired but has pursued a career as an engineer including running his own business managing capital investment at Bentley Motors and for Government.
 He is a trained mentor and provides volunteer Mentoring support to undergraduates at Salford University.

 Despite recent announcements, Ian remains very sceptical about the true intentions of those who are still making the decisions.
-The announcement takes us back to where we were only before the plans announced in September.
 The secret meetings between the two main parties that resulted in the last hugely unpopular version will still inform any revised plan.

 Given the stance of the Conservatives at County Hall, stating that they ‘broadly support’ Labour’s proposals, the Conservative Party cannot be relied upon either it seems, especially when Lord Derby is a member of the local Conservative Party.